rismawtsa/rismawtsa/README.md

 ### Hi there 👋
-I'm Risma, a software developer

-- 🔭 I’m currently working on my personal site
-- 🌱 I’m currently learning JavaScript Algorithms and Data Structures on FreeCodeCamp and take the #100DaysOfCode challenge
+I'm Risma, a software developer.
+Currently learning JavaScript Algorithms and Data Structures on FreeCodeCamp and join the #100DaysOfCode challenge.
+I will post my progress on twitter, [rismawtsa](https://twitter.com/rismawtsa)